 Academic accommodations are adaptations that allow a student with a disability equal educational opportunity.
-Adaptions can be made to academic policies, procedures, or the learning environment.
+Adaptations can be made to academic policies, procedures, or the learning environment.
 However, no adaptation can compromise the academic integrity of a course or program.
-This simply means that each course or program has essential requirements that would jeopardize learning outcomes if it were to be eliminated or changed.
+This simply means that each course or program has essential requirements that must be met by all students.

 What documentation is needed?

-- A student with a medical disability must complete a Medical Verification Form by a licensed health care practitioner.
+- A student with a medical disability must have a medical verification form completed by a licensed health care practitioner.

 - A student with a learning disability must submit a psycho-educational assessment by a registered psychologist (completed during high school or within the last five years).*

 * If you are a high school student and do not have a current psycho-educational assessment, request that one be completed through your school district.
 If that is not an option, you may be eligible to have the cost of the assessment reimbursed through the Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (more information below).

 What kinds of accommodations are offered?

 - Use of a personal computer for note taking

 - Use of a personal audio-recording device for lectures